Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 Linked Record Components

-Hover over the tool name in the CRM for a comprehensive description.
+Hover over the tool name for a comprehensive description.

 You can click to Edit Related Records Component Configuration (Details) – you can hide headers if they’re not applicable, you can change the display type (table, form cycler, tile viewer, Kanban, calendar) – if we just leave this as a table, you can determine if you wish to show key fields only (key fields are the really important fields and they display first in tables as well and they display on the links panel on the left) hide toolbars, charting options